sib-swiss/NGS-introduction-training/docs/group_work.md

 ### Tasks:

-* Download the reads, reference and gtf file.
+* Download the reads, reference and gtf file
 * Do a QC on the data with `fastqc`
 * Trim adapters and low quality bases with `cutadapt` (the adapter sequences are the same as in the exercises).
 * Check which options to use, and align with `bowtie2`